Manny Pacquiao vs. Mario Barrios: Entrance

 Mario Barrios' entrance song bout wasn't explicitly stated, but his entrances typically feature a blend of traditional Mexican music and cultural elements.
 According to reports, Barrios' ring walks are designed in collaboration with the Kalipulli group and artist Javier Zinzun Jr., incorporating Mexican drums, dancers, and traditional regalia to pay tribute to his Nahua and Apache ancestry.

 In contrast, Manny Pacquiao's entrance song for the fight was a combination of The Script's "Hall of Fame" and "Eye of the Tiger" by Survivor.

 The match concluded in a draw.
 Judges scored the final round in favour of Barrios, which enabled him to retain the WBC welterweight title.
 After the fight, both boxers express interest in a possible rematch.

 The judges’ decision sparked debate, with many pundits on social media feeling Pacquiao had done enough for a victory that would have made him the second oldest ever boxing world champion behind Bernard Hopkins.

 The CompuBox stats reflected the close nature of the fight, with Pacquiao holding an 81-75 edge in power punches, while Barrios landed 45 jabs to Pacquiao’s 20.
 With a capacity crowd on their feet for every shot landed, Pacquiao showed early that he was stepping into the ring a better fighter than when he last competed in 2021.

 Referee and judges

 Thomas Taylor served as the referee in the ring whilst the judges who scored the bout were Tim Cheatham (Las Vegas), Max DeLuca (New York) and Steve Weisfeld (New Jersey).

 Aftermath

-Pacquaio assessed his performance as satisfactory despite not winning against Barrios.
+Pacquiao assessed his performance as satisfactory despite not winning against Barrios.
 The Filipino boxer says he plans his next bout to be sometime around December 2025.

 The World Boxing Council (WBC) placed Pacquiao as the number one welterweight contender after the match.